joyrexus/go-sandbox/README.md

 # sandbox

-My sandbox for golang experimentation, mistake-making, and play.
+My sandbox for quick golang experimentation, mistake-making, and play.